xiaobo-liu/matrices-mp-cosm/readme.md

 -----

 `matrices-mp-cosm` is a collection of MATLAB functions that generate the selected matrices for testing the matrix cosine in multiprecision.
 All matrices are square and have a fixed size.
-Most of the matrices are taken from the matrix exponential literature, and are real, ill-conditioned or rank-deficient.
+Most of the matrices are taken from the matrix exponential literature, and are real, ill conditioned or rank-deficient.
 The matrices are used in

 Awad H. Al-Mohy, Nicholas J. Higham and Xiaobo Liu.
 [Computing the Matrix Cosine and its Frechet Derivative in Arbitrary Precision], in preparation.

-The matrices are
+The 34 matrices are

 %   almo2r1   - 2-by-2 matrix by Awad H. Al-Mohy.